The following is a timeline of memorable dates in Texas Ranger and Texas history in a year-by-year format.

 Texas is annexed by U.S. and becomes the 28th state.

-The Treaty of Guadalupe Hidalgo fixes the southern boundary of the U.S. and Mexico at the Rio Grande.
+The Treaty of Guadalupe Hidalgo settling the U.S.-Mexican War establishes the border of the U.S. and Mexico at the Rio Grande.

-Three Ranger companies (later 6) are formed to patrol and protect the frontier.
+Three Ranger companies (later six) are formed to patrol and protect the frontier.

 John "RIP" Ford is appointed to head the Texas Rangers.
 His nickname came from the many letters of condolences he wrote using the phrase "Rest In Peace" informing families of the deaths of Texas soldiers during the Mexican War.
 Texas Rangers kill Comanche medicine chief Iron Jacket and 78 warriors after their raids on northern Texas settlements.
 Iron Jacket was named for an ancient Spanish coat-of-chain-mail or breastplate that he wore.
 He believed would make him invulnerable to the white man's bullets -- It didn't work.